-SAN SALVADOR, El Salvador (AP) — Teodora del Carmen Vásquez was nine months pregnant and working at a school cafeteria when she felt extreme pain in her back, like the crack of a hammer.
+SAN SALVADOR, El Salvador (AP) — Teodora del Carmen Vásquez was nine months pregnant when she felt extreme pain in her back.
 She called 911 seven times before fainting in a bathroom in a pool of blood.

-The nightmare that followed is common in El Salvador, a heavily Catholic country where abortion is banned under all circumstances and even women who suffer miscarriages and stillbirths are sometimes accused of killing their babies and sentenced to years or even decades in prison.
+The nightmare that came next is common in El Salvador, a heavily Catholic country where abortion is banned under all circumstances and women who suffer miscarriages and stillbirths risk being accused of killing their babies and sentenced to prison.

-When Vásquez regained consciousness, she had lost her nearly full-term fetus.
-Instead of an ambulance, officers drove her in the bed of a pickup through heavy rain to a police station.
+When Vásquez regained consciousness, officers drove her in the bed of a pickup truck to a police station.
 There she was arrested on suspicion of violating El Salvador’s abortion law, one of the world’s strictest.
-Fearing she could die, authorities eventually rushed her to a hospital, where she was chained by her left foot to a gurney.
-She was prosecuted, convicted and given 30 years in prison for aggravated homicide.
+She was later convicted of aggravated homicide and sentenced to 30 years in prison.

-“This is the reality that we have lived, and I am not alone,” said Vásquez, who ended up serving more than 10 years for what she has always said was a stillbirth.
+“This is the reality that we have lived,” said Vásquez, who served more than 10 years for what she maintains was a stillbirth.
 “Any woman who arrives to jail accused of having an abortion is seen as the most evil, heartless being.”

-Abortion rights activists say the law has led to widespread human rights violations against Salvadoran women and should serve as a cautionary tale for the United States, where more than 20 states are expected to ban abortion if the Supreme Court overturns the landmark 1973 Roe v.
-Wade ruling in the coming weeks.
+Abortion rights activists say the law has led to human rights violations and should serve as a cautionary tale for the United States, where more than 20 states are expected to ban abortion if the Supreme Court soon overturns the landmark 1973 Roe v.
+Wade ruling.

-Some states may retain exceptions for cases such as rape or incest, but others are likely to have none save for a threat to a pregnant woman’s life.
-That would mean some rape victims may be forced to carry unwanted pregnancies to term and obstetric emergencies could be mistaken for intentional abortions, according to Catalina Martínez Coral, Latin America and Caribbean director for the New York-based Center for Reproductive Rights.
+Some states may retain exceptions such as rape or incest, but others are likely to have none save for a threat to a pregnant woman’s life.
+That would mean some rape victims may be forced to carry unwanted pregnancies to term and obstetric emergencies could be mistaken for intentional abortions, said Catalina Martínez Coral, Latin America and Caribbean director for the New York-based Center for Reproductive Rights.

-“These states are going to live similar situations that women are living in El Salvador,” Martínez Coral said.
+“These states are going to live similar situations that women are living in El Salvador,” she said.

-Some anti-abortion leaders in the U.S. say they oppose prosecuting women who have abortions, but others think differently.
-Louisiana legislators unsuccessfully pushed a bill this year that would have allowed such prosecutions, for example, and Tom Ascol, a top contender to become the Southern Baptist Convention’s next president, favors classifying the procedure as homicide.
+Some anti-abortion leaders in the U.S. oppose prosecuting women who have abortions, but others disagree.
+Louisiana legislators unsuccessfully pushed a bill this year that would have allowed such prosecutions, and some U.S. clergy favor classifying the procedure as homicide.

-Women used to be able to seek abortions in cases of risk to their life, severe fetal malformations incompatible with life, or rape in El Salvador, a country of 6.5 million people nestled between Guatemala and Honduras along Central America’s Pacific Coast.
+Women used to be able to seek abortions in cases of risk to their life, severe fetal malformations incompatible with life, or rape in El Salvador, a small Central American country of 6.5 million people.

 But that ended in the late 1990s with a law championed by anti-abortion activists, conservative lawmakers and the Catholic Church, followed by a constitutional amendment defining life as starting at conception.

-Overall, El Salvador has prosecuted at least 181 women who experienced obstetric emergencies in the past two decades, according to the Citizen Group for the Decriminalization of Abortion, which has been working to win freedom for such women since 2009.
+Overall, El Salvador has prosecuted at least 181 women who experienced obstetric emergencies in the past two decades, according to the Citizen Group for the Decriminalization of Abortion.
 At least 65 imprisoned women have been released with the help of the organization and its allies.

 “Everywhere in the world it’s understood that there are pregnancy losses for natural reasons. … Here, that’s punished,” said Morena Herrera, the nonprofit’s director.

-Prosecution and punishment overwhelmingly fall on poor, young women who lack sufficient access to medical services and cannot afford to travel overseas for an abortion or pay for good legal defense if they run afoul of the law.
-Sometimes they are victims of rape, in a country with a high incidence of that crime.
+Prosecution and punishment overwhelmingly fall on poor, young women who lack sufficient access to medical services and cannot afford to travel abroad for an abortion or pay for a good legal defense.

-Another woman, Karen, was 21 and pregnant when she fainted alone in her grandmother’s home.
-She woke up handcuffed to a hospital gurney and lost the pregnancy.
-A police interrogation led to an aggravated homicide conviction in 2015 and a 30-year prison sentence.
+One woman, Karen, was 21 and pregnant when she fainted.
+She woke up handcuffed to a gurney and lost the pregnancy.
+She received an aggravated homicide conviction in 2015 and a 30-year prison sentence.

-“They told me that I was a murderer and that I was going to pay for what I had done,” she said, “that I was going to rot in jail.”
+“They told me that I was a murderer and I was going to pay for what I had done,” she said.

-In prison, other inmates told Karen she didn’t deserve to live.
-She spent seven years locked up, drawing strength from her son and belief in her innocence, and was released in December.
+She spent seven years locked up, drawing strength from her son and belief in her innocence and was released in December.

-Like some other women interviewed by AP, Karen shared her story and agreed to be photographed on condition her full name not be disclosed out of concerns over privacy, possible reprisals and societal stigma over abortion.
+Like some other women interviewed by The Associated Press, Karen shared her story and agreed be photographed on the condition her full name not be disclosed out of concerns over privacy, possible reprisals and societal stigma.

-Today Karen tries to make up for lost time by playing soccer with her 14-year-old son and cooking his favorite meals, refried beans and fried plantains.
-She holds onto her Catholic faith but has grown disenchanted by some of the church’s positions, including its staunch opposition to abortion.
+Today Karen tries to make up for lost time with her son.
+She retains her Catholic faith but is disenchanted with some of the church’s positions, including its opposition to abortion.

-The Catholic Church and the growing number of evangelical churches have vast influence in the overwhelmingly Christian country, where some lawmakers cited Scripture last year as they voted to uphold the abortion ban.
+The Catholic Church and the growing number of evangelical churches have vast influence in the country.

-After celebrating Mass on a recent morning at St. Francis of Assisi Parish in the Salvadoran capital, San Salvador, Cardinal Gregorio Rosa Chávez praised Francis’ views and echoed his theme of abortion as a violent act.
+After celebrating a recent Mass in San Salvador, Cardinal Gregorio Rosa Chávez praised Francis’ views and echoed his theme of abortion as a violent act.

 “We live in a culture of death,” the cardinal told the AP, saying it “leads us to a total disaster.”

-Anti-abortion activists say that women sharing their stories did kill their babies and that their arguments are led by abortion-rights nonprofits to try to ease the law.
+Anti-abortion activists say that women sharing their stories did kill their babies and that their arguments are led by abortion-rights nonprofits trying to ease the law.
 Local anti-abortion groups did not respond to interview requests or declined to talk to the AP.

 El Salvador’s health minister declined to comment via a spokesperson for the presidency, who also said no other government officials would be available for interviews.